Take It from Me (Jordan Davis song)

-"Take It from Me" is a song co-written and recorded by American country pop singer Jordan Davis.
+"Take It from Me" is a song co-written and recorded by American country music singer Jordan Davis.
 It was released in May 2018 as the second single from Davis's debut album Home State (2018).
-Davis wrote the song with his brother Jacob and Jason Gantt, the former saying he suggested that it be about advice-seeking and Jordan gave it a more literally approach, being about the early stages of a relationship.
+Davis wrote the song with his brother Jacob Davis and Jason Gantt, the former saying he suggested that it be about advice-seeking and Jordan gave it a more literally approach, being about the early stages of a relationship.
 "Take It from Me" peaked at number two and four on both the Billboard Country Airplay and Hot Country Songs charts respectively.
 It also reached number 46 on the Hot 100 chart.
-It was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 77,000 copies in the United States as of April 2019.
+It was certified double platinum by the Recording Industry Association of America (RIAA), and has sold 77,000 copies in the United States as of April 2019.
 The song achieved similar chart success in Canada, reaching number four on the Canada Country chart and number 67 on the Canadian Hot 100.
-It was also certified Platinum by Music Canada, denoting sales of over 80,000 units in that country.
+It was certified triple platinum by Music Canada, denoting sales of over 240,000 units in that country.
 An accompanying music video for the song, directed by Eric Ryan Anderson, follows a couple's adventures through New York City.